The Bible appoints two distinct offices to serve the spiritual and physical well-being of the local church.

 The Lord called Josef to pastor Grace Fellowship in July 2022.
-Josef was converted as a teenager and spent his early years as a believer doing inner city outreach and open-air preaching.
+He started out in ministry doing inner city outreach and open-air preaching.
 He has experience in church planting, spent ten years as a missionary in Latin America, and has served in pastoral ministry since 2010.
 He holds a Master of Theological Studies from Reformed Baptist Seminary and a Master of Divinity from Puritan Reformed Theological Seminary in Grand Rapids.
-He continues to pursue doctoral studies in Reformed experiential homiletics with a view to serving the church and training men for the work of the ministry.
+He continues to pursue doctoral studies in Reformed homiletics and biblical exegesis.

 Josef and Lina were married in 2007 and the Lord has blessed them with three children.
-He enjoys biblical exegesis, studying theology, Puritan literature, spending quality time with family and friends, and enjoying the great outdoors.
+He enjoys biblical exegesis, studying the works of (mostly dead) theologians, spending quality time with family and friends, and enjoying the great outdoors.
 His personal website is josefurban.org.

 Brad was born and raised in Gladwin and is grateful for his 34-year law enforcement career in Gladwin County.
 You’ll be hard-pressed to find someone in the county that Brad hasn’t met.
 Brad and his wife, Jill, began attending Grace Fellowship in 2009.
 He was saved by God’s grace as a teenager, and has since actively served in various local churches where needed.
-Brad and Jill married in 1972, raised 3 girls, and are blessed with 9 grandchildren (6 of whom live right next door!).
+Brad and Jill married in 1972, raised three girls, and are blessed with ten grandchildren (seven of whom live right next door!).

 Jason was introduced to Grace Fellowship in 1999 while working at a nearby summer camp ministry (The Springs).
 He first learned the Doctrines of Grace at GFC and was overwhelmed with the sovereignty of God revealed in Scripture.

 Jason and his wife, Jaime, reside in Harrison.
-They have been blessed with 3 children.
+They have been blessed with three children.
 He enjoys golfing, boating, and spending time with family and friends.

 Dave began attending Grace Fellowship in 1951.
 He has been married to his bride, Debby, since 1981.
-He and Debby have 5 adult children, 8 grandchildren, and 5 great-grandchildren (one, Elena, is with the Lord).
+He and Debby have five adult children, eight grandchildren, and five great-grandchildren (one, Elena, is with the Lord).
 Although he retired from Clare County Road Commission, he still actively serves the community as Township Supervisor.
 He enjoys spending time with his family and siblings, and serving neighbors and friends when needed.

 Frank grew up in Gladwin County and has attended Grace Fellowship since 1997.
 Upon retirement, he sold his plumbing and heating business.
 Retirement lends him more time toward his car restoration hobby and keeping the water and heat going at GFC.

 Frank and his wife, Barbara, have been married since 1961.
-They have two children, 5 grandchildren, and 5 great-grandchildren.
+They have two children, five grandchildren, and five great-grandchildren.

 Erv has been actively involved at Grace Fellowship since 2002.
 He married his better half, Donna, in 1971, and retired from the medical field many years ago.
-Erv and Donna have 2 children, 4 grandchildren, and one great-grandchild.
+Erv and Donna have two children, four grandchildren, and one great-grandchild.
 Although he is no longer in the medical profession, Erv and his wife continue to use their medical experience as hospice volunteers.